nodejs/node/doc/api/domain.md

   //
   // See the options in the cluster documentation.
   //
-  // The important thing is that the master does very little,
+  // The important thing is that the primary does very little,
   // increasing our resilience to unexpected errors.

   cluster.fork();